brionmario/brionmario.com/apps/website/pages/blog/how-to-set-up-wso2-identity-server-user-portal-in-an-development-environment/index.md

 4\.
 Configure the callback URLs for the User Portal.

-Log in to the management console [https://<SERVER_HOST>/carbon](https://localhost:9443/carbon/application/configure-authentication-flow.jsp?spName=travelocity.com)
+Log in to the management console <a href="https://localhost:9443/carbon/application/configure-authentication-flow.jsp?spName=travelocity.com" class="fenced-link">https://SERVER_HOST/carbon</a>

 Go to service provider listing and click on edit in User Portal portal list item.